Yogehi/Drozer-Docker/README.md

 # Drozer-Docker

-Docker image to run the Drozer computer client.
-This Docker image runs an older version of Ubuntu and Python2.
+Docker container to run the Drozer computer client.
+This Docker container runs an older version of Ubuntu and Python2.

+h4.
+Setup

-NOTE: You'll need to download Java 7 (`jdk-7u80-linux-x64.tar.gz`) for Linux x64 machines.
+You'll need to download Java 7 (`jdk-7u80-linux-x64.tar.gz`) for Linux x64 machines.
 At the time of this document's writing, Java 7 can be downloaded here: https://www.oracle.com/java/technologies/javase/javase7-archive-downloads.html

 Place the downloaded `tar.gz` file into the `install` directory of this project.
 The resulting folder structure should look like this: